The John David Stout Fellowship in New Zealand Studies

 Applicants should be scholars of high standing, with an established publication record, who have a particular project they wish to initiate or complete.
 They must be able to devote themselves to full-time research and writing on their chosen topic.
 Preference may be given to an applicant who proposes a fresh field of research.
 The successful applicant will spend a major part of his or her time at the Stout Research Centre so as to be able to take an active part in the life of the Centre.
 There is no restriction on either the nationality or occupation of applicants.
 The Fellowship will not be awarded to anyone whose research is concurrently supported by their regular employment, nor for the writing of a PhD.

 The tenure of the Fellowship is for 12 months, normally to be taken up on 1 March each year.
-The application round takes place around August-September each year for the appointment of the following year's JD Stout Fellow.
+The application round takes place around August-September each year for the appointment of the following year's John David Stout Fellowship.

 The salary for the Fellowship will be within the Research Fellow scale depending upon the qualifications and experience of the applicant.
 An allowance for travel and research may be negotiated.
 Where the Fellow is travelling from overseas, some recognition may be given to the cost of travel.

-Applications for the JD Stout Fellowship are generally invited during August-September of the preceding year.
-The closing date for submitting applications is 20 September 2019 at midnight.
+Applications for the John David Stout Fellowship are generally invited during August-September of the preceding year.
+The closing date for submitting applications is early September 2022 (date to be confirmed).
 Applications can be made through the University's home page under Vacancies - see below.

 Applicants should provide personal details and an outline of relevant published writings and work in progress.
 The proposed programme of work during the tenure of the Fellowship must be included, with an indication of the use likely to be made of the resources available in Wellington such as the Alexander Turnbull Library and Archives New Zealand.
 In making the appointment, considerable weight will be given to published writings of high quality.